arminbro/generate-react-cli/readme.md

 },
 ```

+The keys represent the type of templates, and the values are the paths that point to where your custom template lives in your project/system.

-### e.g. of using the `customTemplates` property in the generate-react-cli.json config file
+### Example of using the `customTemplates` property in the generate-react-cli.json config file:

 ```json
 {